torproject/tor/doc/HACKING/ReleasingTor.md

    places, and commit.
 Then merge `maint-0.?.x` into `release-0.?.x`.

-   When you merge the maint branch forward to the next maint branch, or into master, merge it with "-s ours" to avoid conflict with the version bump.
+   When you merge the maint branch forward to the next maint branch, or into main, merge it with "-s ours" to avoid conflict with the version bump.

 2. Make distcheck, put the tarball up in somewhere (how about your